-- 4.4 The headteacher has responsibility for: - Ensuring the organisation's safeguarding policies and procedures are effectively embedded in the culture of the school and are compliant with Derby and Derbyshire Safeguarding Children Partnership Procedures and relevant legislation e.g. Working Together to Safeguard Children 2023 and Keeping Children Safe in Education Sept 2025 - Providing staff, upon induction, with the Pupil Protection and Safeguarding Policy, Staff Code of Conduct, part one of the 'Keeping children safe in education' (KCSIE- 2025) guidance, Promoting Positive Behaviour Policy, the Children Missing from Education Policy, online safety training, and the identity of the DSL and any deputies. - Ensuring the school delivers a curriculum which promotes the prevention of and protection from pupil abuse or harm for example ensuring children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-This may include covering relevant issues through PSHE and through relationship and sex education (RSHE). - Ensuring policies and procedures are in place to protect children from harm on work experience placements. - Ensuring that there is a Designated Safeguarding Lead on the Senior Leadership Team, with the appropriate training and time and support to fulfil their role and responsibilities - Ensuring there is a trained deputy DSL (Martin Mallott Deputy Headteacher & Dan Pallett Executive Headteacher)
+4.4 The Headteacher has responsibility for:

+- Ensuring the organisation's safeguarding policies and procedures are effectively embedded in the culture of the home and school and are compliant with Derby and Derbyshire Safeguarding Children Partnership Procedures and relevant legislation e.g. Working Together to Safeguard Children 2023 and Keeping Children Safe in Education Sept 2025 - Provide staff, upon induction, with the Child Protection and Safeguarding Policy, Staff Code of Conduct, part one of the 'Keeping children safe in education' (KCSIE) guidance, Promoting Positive Behavioural Policy, the Children Missing from Education Policy, online safety training, and the identity of the DSL and any deputies. - Ensuring the school delivers a curriculum which promotes the prevention of and protection from child abuse or harm for example ensuring children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+This may include covering relevant issues through PSHE and through relationship, sex and health education (RSHE). - Ensuring policies and procedures are in place to protect children from harm on work experience placements. - Ensuring that there is a Designated Safeguarding Lead on the Senior Leadership Team, with the appropriate training and time and support to fulfil their role and responsibilities - Ensuring there is a trained deputy DSL (Dave Torrance, Assistant Head, Ashton Gardner, Deputy Headteacher) - Ensuring all staff and volunteers are trained, and receive regular updates in the definitions and signs of abuse, and are conversant with their safeguarding duties, and have sound knowledge of the referral process and always act in the BEST INTERESTS of the child - Ensuring that there is a designated manager of allegations against staff, normally a member of the senior leadership team and that they implement the procedures within the Allegations against Staff Policy